Stabledog/vscode.settings/README.md

    - Key bindings (json in git)
    - Tasks (json in git)
    - Snippets ( snippets/ subdir )
+4. To select the desired profile on launch, you must add `--profile <name>` to the vscode command line
 4. (TODO) tooling for synchronizing variations
 5. Continue to use git push/pull to share a single git tree with all profiles
 6. (TODO) how to deal with browser environments?